alopez505/p04-FinalProject/README.md

 ## Control Flow
 [main.cpp lines 76-103](/main.cpp)
-I used mutiple if, else if, and else control flow options throughout my project, that specific link shows how i used control flow to get choose what function to use depending on the user input of int menuChoice.
+I used multiple if, else if, and else control flow options throughout my project, that specific link shows how i used control flow to get choose what function to use depending on the user input of int menuChoice.

 ## Iteration
 [main.cpp lines 76-104](/main.cpp)